Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Pain while walking at the arch of the foot

-• Postural colour changes appear followed by trophic changes.
+• Postural color changes appear followed by trophic changes.

-• Gangrene starts from one digits and then involves the entire foot.
+• Gangrene starts from one digit and then involves the entire foot.

-• BP – normal in normal limb, reduced in diseased limb.
+• BP is normal in the normal limb but reduced in the diseased limb.

 Thromboangitis Obliterans Diagnosis: